ajaygunalan/ajaygunalan.github.io/_includes/main.md

 * Why should you hire me?

   I do have substantial guilty consciousness of not contributing significantly in work.
 Often, instead of focusing on the job, I start to learn for a deeper understanding of the abstractions.
 I have realized that there should be a balance between knowledge and tangible result.
-So, I have a history of being the worst employee, but I want to change it and contribute significantly.
+So, I have a history of being the **worst employee**, but I want to change it and contribute significantly.
 Secondly, if you want a person who is dedicated to the entire system rather than a single discipline.

 If you have further questions or if you want to hire me, please feel free to [:email:](mailto:ajayg@keemail.me) me.